Boise Guardian ad Litem Attorney

 Communicate and Cooperate

 When a judge appoints a guardian ad litem in your child custody case, you must cooperate and maintain proper communication.
 Maintaining a good relationship with the GAL is vital since you will be working with the GAL for some time.
-Inform the GAD on everything and be honest always.
+Inform the GAL of everything that could affect your child and be honest at all times.

 Be Available